Nurses can earn $7,000 to $14,000 hiring bonuses at our health care facilities! Apply today!

 How to access Employment First services

-View an interactive version of the map below to find out the Employment First Operator that is serving your county.
+View an interactive version of the map below to find out the Employment First Operator(s) serving your county.
 To learn more about Employment First and to access services, contact your county’s human services department or Third-Party Partner.

-Colorado map divided by county
+Colorado county map

 Program eligibility